At the school where I work at we are fortunate to offer the kids a foreign language. Of all the languages we could have picked, we opted for Mandarin.

 What comes out of this bottle is thin like soy sauce.
 But unlike just plain soy sauce, you have a lot of the overlapping ingredients that are often found in teriyaki recipes such as garlic, ginger, and sugar.
 Often times when I’ve been served teriyaki there are sesame seeds on top of the freshly prepared food which is also found in this marinade.

 Now, as a point of clarification according to Just One Cookbook, the word Teriyaki actually refers to the cooking method and how it is prepared.
-She also clarifies the point of authenticity of teriyaki compared to what Americans think of as Teriyaki.
+She also clarifies the point of the authenticity of teriyaki compared to what Americans think of as Teriyaki.

 So as a hybrid American concoction, it’s not bad.
 If you were hoping for that glaze, you’ll be disappointed.
-But if you love the flavor of a teriyaki but the thin nature of soy sauce this is one to try.
+But if you love the flavor of teriyaki but the thin nature of soy sauce this is one to try.

 For $2.99 it’s not a bad marinade to keep around if you can handle the sodium levels here.
 I’m not sure if anyone marinades their meat using a tablespoon as a guide.
 I know I haven’t.
 So there is that danger here of consuming a lot of salt.
 But for a product that is primarily soy sauce, that isn’t unexpected either.